 - Droit au Corps does not particularly wish 13 years to become the age of consent to circumcision, nor probably any nocirc, but one must be obliged to take into account all the parameters of this complex equation that is circumcision if one wants to find the narrow path leading to the abandonment of this practice:

 - 13 is an acceptable age for Judaism for 2 reasons:

-- it is theologically accepted that circumcision should be delayed after 8 days if there is a risk to the baby’s health, and it is nowadays accepted that the risk is great
+- it is theologically accepted that circumcision at 8 days should be delayed if there is a risk to the baby’s health, and it is nowadays accepted that the risk is great

 - 13 years is the age of Bar Mitzvah, where the obligation to observe the religious commandments passes from father to son, including the obligation of circumcision.